-What do D&I strategies have to do with high-performance work cultures?
+What do D, E&I strategies have to do with high-performance work cultures?

 Many see diversity and inclusivity as ‘the right thing to do’, without recognising the link to high-performance work cultures.
 However, there are several reasons why it should be a core, long term strategy, one of the primary ones being that businesses have increased access to talent.